hassantafreshi/easy-form-builder/README.md

 ## Features 💡

-Below is an example of how using the all-contributors spec table can recognize all contributors
+You don’t need any coding skills to use Easy Form Builder.
+Simply drag and drop your layouts into order to easily create unlimited custom multistep forms.
+A unique tracking ID allows you to connect any submission to an individual request.

+Features:
 -   Simple drag and drop functionality
 -   Create unlimited forms
 -   Create multistep (limited steps) form
 -   Create sample file upload form